AdobeDocs/workfront.en/help/classic/manage-work/projects/manage-projects/recalculate-project-timeline.md

 1. Click **Save Changes**.

-### Recalculate timelines for all projects in the system (Workfront administrators only)
+### Recalculate timelines for all projects in the system (Workfront administrators only) {#recalculate-timelines-for-all-projects-in-the-system-workfront-administrators-only}

 Workfront administrators can run the Recalculate Timeline diagnostic to immediately recalculate all timelines in the Workfront system.
 This allows all Project Managers to see the influence of external changes immediately on both planned and projected dates.